zac083/Game-Changer-Information/Rules & Information.md

 - For scenarios such as Auction, Captain, Mystery Teams, there are seperate rules and how many times it will be hosted.
 - Cross Teaming in all the creation based scenarios, even if it is on in Chosen Team games, will be disabled in these modes.
 - For Auction games, they all modes will be labeled as scenarios, however it will be hosted only once.
-- Mystery Teams can be hosted up to three times.
-The same goes for captain games.
+- Mystery Teams, captains, and Picked Teams can be hosted up to 3 times in a row.

-## Winning or Top Fragging in a Team Setting:

-- In a team setting, whoever is left alive at the end will get a pick.
-- Whoever has the top frag will get their pick individually.

 ## Order of Picks!